 The left-versus-center feud in the Democratic Party is spilling out into the open.
 House speaker Nancy Pelosi has urged progressive lawmakers not to tweet out their grievances.
 New York’s Alexandria Ocasio-Cortez, the most popular among them, has accused Pelosi of “singling out” newly elected women of color.

 The immediate cause of the quarrel is a $4.6 billion border bill I praised here last week as a rare bipartisan compromise.
 Ocasio-Cortez was one of four Democrats who voted against it.
-With her were Minnesota’s Ilhan Omar, Michigan’s Rashida Tlaib and Massachusetts’ Ayanna Pressley.
+So did Minnesota’s Ilhan Omar, Michigan’s Rashida Tlaib and Massachusetts’ Ayanna Pressley.

 Other Democrats weren’t happy with the deal either.
 It doesn’t go far enough to improve conditions in detention centers, but at least it makes money available to provide migrants and their children with basic sanitation and medication.
 Among the critics were Washington state’s Pramila Jayapal and Wisconsin’s Mark Pocan, co-chairs of the Congressional Progressive Caucus.
 Pocan even disparaged the bipartisan “Problem Solvers Caucus”, which is trying to find a solution to the border crisis that both parties can live with, as the “Child Abuse Caucus”.